-This collection, sold at an affordable price, is directly inspired by the artistic movement called the “Memphis Design” that featured ultra graphic pop and coloured patterns and which was very controversial at that time.
-Nowadays, the design is recognizable by all and has been reproduced multiple times.
-We loved the grey New Gent version and its patterns that recall the “Saved by the bell” credits or the famous Tahiti table lamp by Ettore Sottsass.
+This collection, sold at an affordable price, is directly inspired by the artistic movement called the “Memphis Design”.
+The movement featured ultra graphic pop and coloured patterns and which was very controversial at that time.
+Nowadays, the design is recognisable by all and has been reproduced multiple times.
+We loved the grey New Gent version and its patterns.
+Which recall the “Saved by the bell” credits or the famous Tahiti table lamp by Ettore Sottsass.
 It should also be mentioned that both the white New Gent and the grey Gent are available in a special set.

 The brand’s choice is once again spot-on.
 The Swatch collection will surely appeal to the most nostalgic of us but also to new young customers.

 New Gent Bioceramic – 41 mm: €85

 Gent Bioceramic – 34 mm: €75

 For technical details, visit the Swatch website: www.swatch.com

 In 1986, Rado was the first watchmaker to use ceramic on its watches.
 Now, the brand has equipped its signature diver watch with the high-tech material.
 We must admit it: the Captain Cook Ceramic, from the self-proclaimed “Master of Materials” Swiss manufacture, is a real technical feat that will seduce anyone.

 Equipped with a 43mm diameter monobloc case, these new timepieces hold all the required characteristics to dive deep.
 They also feature all the essential elements: 300m water resistance, unidirectional turning bezel with a ceramic insert, 60min scale, luminous markers, screw down crown and back, Super-LumiNova hands and markers.